Ansukun/ClouDoc/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was Made to have A cloud Storage of all the files to access it from any computer with simple ogin

+the database is used from the fireBase

 ## Demo App